mahdiadham/translator-bot/README.md

 # Translator Bot
-A Telegram Translator Bot With Node JS.
+A Telegram Translator Bot with NodeJS.

 ## Instructions
 1. Clone the repository first and install the requirements packages :